Dhurzo/LibreRoaster/README.md

 ## 📜 License

-This project is open source under MIT LICENCE.
+This project is open source under APACHE-2 LICENCE.
 See the `LICENSE` file for more information.